 He has been with DRG since 2009 and holds a Ph.D. from University College London and a Master’s degree in Chemical Engineering from Imperial College London.

-Emily is an Business Insights Analyst with the Immune and Inflammatory Disorders team at Decision Resources Group.
+Emily Schriner, M.P.H., is a business insights analyst on the Immune and Inflammatory Disorders team at DRG, part of Clarivate.
 She has authored several content pieces for immune market research reports and keeps the team up-to-date on the immune markets through research on patent life, pricing, and pipeline information.
+Ms. Schriner earned her master's degree in public health in nutrition at West Chester University of Pennsylvania.
+She completed an internship at Nemours Health Network in Wilmington, Delaware.